pr38/airflowprojecttemplate/README.md

 Alot of my experinace with airflow has been baked into this template.

-I have also placed some comments on the implcit assuptions airflow regarding tasks/dags architecture in my task file; said comments should be usefull to anyone trying to learn airflow.
+I have also placed some comments in my task file on the implcit assuptions airflow makes regarding tasks/dags architecture; said comments should be usefull to anyone trying to learn airflow.